 The Terrance Keenan Institute for Emerging Leaders in Health Philanthropy, founded by Grantmakers In Health (GIH) with support from the Robert Wood Johnson Foundation, is a living legacy through which Terrance Keenan's words and deeds will continue to inspire future leaders in the field.
-The institute offers a tremendous opportunity for foundation leaders to enhance the professional development of their most promising staff by nominating them to be institute fellows.
+The institute offers a tremendous opportunity for foundation leaders to enhance the professional development of their most promising staff.

 Terrance Keenan (1924-2009) had a profound impact on the field of health philanthropy, as well as on generations of individuals who have been inspired by his wisdom and values.
-By example and instruction, he challenged grantmakers to exercise the freedom they have to invest in leadership and develop new institutions and systems to confront major needs.
+By example and instruction, he challenged grantmakers to exercise their freedom to invest in leadership and develop new institutions and systems to confront major needs.
 He encouraged them to embrace both the freedom to fail and the freedom to persist.